trenskow/isvalid/README.md

 ## A Note on the Examples in this Document

 In order to be a complete schema, schemas must have at least the `type`, `post`/`pre` or `equals` validator.
-But, as you will notice throughout this document, many of the examples have any of them.
+But, as you will notice throughout this document, many of the examples have none of them.
 Instead they just use the type shortcuts.

 This is because **isvalid** supports type shortcuts for all its supported types, and you are - if you want to help yourself - going to use them a lot.
 You can read more about [type shortcuts](#type-shortcuts) in the designated section at the near-bottom of this document.